ModischFabrications/EasyLight_PCB/README.md

 Ideal diodes or PowerMUX would be ideal, but are more expensive.
 Have a look at [this explanation from TI](https://www.ti.com/lit/an/slvae57b/slvae57b.pdf), especially Figure 8-1/9-3.

 ### Button inputs
 Using 1 input per Pin is easy to program, but wasteful for MCUs with few IOs.
-Chaining button to an analog input is much more efficient and can support at least 32 buttons per pin at very detectable 32mV increments.
+Chaining button to an analog input is much more efficient and can support up to 32 buttons per pin at very detectable 32mV increments.
+Detecting sequential presses is easy, parallel is more difficult.
 Smarter chaining could also permit multiple buttons at once with decades (1K, 2K, 4K, ...).
 See [this explanation](http://www.ignorantofthings.com/2018/07/the-perfect-multi-button-input-resistor.html) or [this one](https://github.com/bxparks/AceButton/blob/develop/docs/resistor_ladder/README.md).

+[This simulation](https://www.falstad.com/circuit/circuitjs.html?ctz=CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgpABZsKBTAWjDACgBnEFFG73-nxR48UcCABmAQwA2HBmwButGqOwIUK0WEJU9tKkn0wEbAE7gMhEOs1gr3EWJ5xz4YTY3vRw0VTDwbjx8toKOfrQYrlz21sGWcU7+krLynN5hYB6+YhDScgoAxjZ4IV7YpdwYmnqw8BAwcA117BYVQgLt4LpiuIEA7iV8OlQ0qt16bADmWp6aY2qEEZBsgwtzQxsrg-GhsVurCRtZal7bGfH78edXAvHXh3hUl9kCNx6hTwdcmJr31eFcikCkEAaFfoD-PAVm00BtsHCcs80NEbIjOoikuJ8mlBgjkUIAQ8dmDynDQud8WEusTNqEqRTDhDwZ0zky7nciW9HlR6ZpGXi-gIvg8uCLhc8sXlUgoLF9PpKIjQoukEdS-lLgWlYfCNREXIddD4BIQEHFuYNTdZQkaDoMrKdNFEyjVDs6wg6wucrRt3QKQO74j7RQHIB0+IHNTjZaGXbHIfxAhYfTazQmAoEuMGTWmkdiZY81aFPYyZngi15y-ylmJzp6RiAqxMoG5PfF6z0oa5iiWvG2AbVoc0mlAWm5bTb8Anla5lE3PmqG-oaIZa6PTFmp0Gt1GCwB7bogQh8UaQUjURrwMhWlBGbiH7BsA-YcjHsQr89GOpwa9m2-iflyEfIA) is also somewhat useful if you want to play around with values.
+Advice: Keep Pullup equal to the smallest resistor and keep their resistances somewhat close together, so that the pressing the largest in parallel to the smallest is still detectable.
+The internal pullup is fine for one-offs, but varies too much for dependable values, better use an external one.

+Search vor *DAC*, *R-2R* or *resistor ladder* for more references.

 ### Test Points & Extensions
 I would like to use this schematic for as much as possible, so there are a few "generics" that might not be always needed.